Fimbrian legions: The Second Mithridatic War

 In 83 BC one of Mithridates' generals, Archelaus, defected to the Romans.
 Archelaus convinced Lucius Licinius Murena, the Roman general tasked with protecting Bithynia, that Mithridates was planning another war with Rome.
 Murena marched his army, including the Fimbrians, across the river Halys into Pontic territory.
 This operation was less an invasion than a large-scale raid for plunder.
 The next year Murena repeated his actions, looting as many as 400 villages before Mithridates counterattacked.
 The Pontic king defeated the Roman force and drove Murena back to Bithynia.
 Subsequently, Aulus Gabinius, a representative of Sulla, arrived from Rome with instructions to cease all hostilities.
 This concluded the Second Mithridatic War.

 Mytilene

 In the aftermath of the Second Mithridatic War the city of Mytilene on Lesbos refused to pay tribute to Rome.
 According to the Romans the people of Mytilene also supported the Cilician pirates who were becoming a real menace in the Mediterranean.
 Lucullus, whom Sulla had left in charge of Asia province, launched an attack on the city, defeating Mytilene’s forces in a pitched battle before its walls.
 Since the Fimbrians were left under Lucullus’s command by Sulla, Lucullus probably used them in his attack on Mytilene.
 Sulla then sent one of his praetors, Marcus Minucius Thermus, to besiege Mytilene and finish the revolt before it could spread.
-Thermus used the forces available in Asia province to conduct his siege, since the Fimbrians formed the permanent garrison of Asia they were probably involved.
+Thermus used the forces available in the province of Asia to conduct his siege.
+Since the Fimbrians formed the permanent garrison of Asia, they were probably involved.